Common crimes

 If you’re charged with a basic assault charge – “common assault” – this can either be under:

-- the Summary Offences Act 1981 (section 9), with a maximum penalty of six months’ imprisonment or a fine of up to $4,000, or
+- the Summary Offences Act 1981, with a maximum penalty of six months’ imprisonment or a fine of up to $4,000, or

-- in more serious cases, the Crimes Act 1961 (section 196), which has a maximum penalty of up to one year’s imprisonment.
+- the Crimes Act 1961, in more serious cases, which has a maximum penalty of up to one year’s imprisonment.

 If you plead not guilty, you’ll have a trial in the District Court in front of a judge, and you won’t have the right to a jury trial.
 This is because these are both Category 2 offences.
 The processes for the four different categories are explained in the chapter “The criminal courts” – see: “Overview of how the criminal courts work”.